EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

   - vector
   ```

-After adding this configuration, you may manually remove the extension
+After adding this configuration, you can manually remove the extension
 by executing the SQL command `DROP EXTENSION vector;` and then
 `apt remove postgresql-15-pgvector`.
-However if you run `tpaexec deploy`
+However, if you run `tpaexec deploy`
-again without reconciling `config.yml`, the extension will be
+again without reconciling `config.yml`, the extension is
 reinstalled.
-To reconcile `config.yml`, simply remove the lines added
+To reconcile `config.yml`, remove the lines added
 previously.

 !!!
 Note
-As noted previously, TPA will not honour destructive changes.
+As noted previously, TPA doesn't honor destructive changes.
-So simply removing the lines from `config.yml` will not remove the
+So removing the lines from `config.yml` doesn't remove the
 extension.
-It is necessary to perform this operation manually then
+You need to perform this operation manually and then
 reconcile the change.
 !!!